 The Elmira COVID-19 drive through location (600 Ivy St., Elmira, NY, at the Ivy I building entrance on the AOMC campus) is now open from 9:00 a.m. to 4:00 p.m., 7 days a week by appointment only.
 In addition, this location will be open from 5:30 to 7:30 p.m. each day exclusively for those individuals seeking testing so they can visit a loved one in a skilled nursing facility, as well as for asymptomatic children under age 18 who need a COVID-19 test to return to school.
 Individuals and providers must schedule an appointment for testing.

 The Bath COVID-19 drive through location (at Ira Davenport Memorial Hospital, 7571 State Route 54, Bath, NY) remains open from 9:00 a.m. to 4:00 p.m., Monday through Friday.

 Community members should continue to call their primary care provider’s office for all other routine medical care needs or questions.
 If you do not have a primary care provider, call Arnot’s Health on Demand phone line at (607) 737-4499 for assistance locating one.

 Arnot Health, following guidelines issued Wednesday, June 17 by the New York State Department of Health (DOH), is adjusting its visitation requirements at its Elmira and Bath locations.

 “Arnot Health recognizes the hardship that has been caused throughout the COVID-19 pandemic by separation from loved ones who are ill,” said Jonathan Lawrence, President and CEO.
 “Our new visitation policy allows Arnot facilities to maintain our high degree of safety while offering our patients and their families the comfort of in-person visits.”

-Changes to the COVID-19 visitor restrictions mandated in March by the DOH are outlined here.
+Changes to the COVID-19 visitor restrictions mandated by the DOH are outlined here.